 The interior panels, which were also drawn by Guice, don’t use any album covers for inspiration, but it’s hard to miss the likeness to Grant.

-What Guice did isn’t exactly uncommon.
+What Guice did here isn’t exactly uncommon.
 Comic book artists often use photographs, models and even other comics as inspirations for their work.
-It’s generally considered fair play as long as it’s not a direct ripoff but in this case, Grant’s management team got wind and they weren’t happy.
+It’s generally considered fair play as long as it’s not a direct ripoff and nobody gets upset.
+But in this case, Grant’s management team got wind and they weren’t happy.

 Mike Blanton and Dan Harrell contacted Marvel to warn them of an impending complaint.
 They weren’t upset about the copyright situation (they didn’t even own the rights to the photo in question, which was taken by a photographer named Mark Tucker, whose website is well worth checking out).
 Instead, Harrell and Blanton were concerned about the mystical overtones of Doctor Strange’s adventures, which they said ran contrary to Grant’s wholesome image.
 They were worried it would look like Grant was condoning the sort of magical hijinks Strange got himself into on a monthly basis.
 From the complaint: